BeyondScheme/BeyondScheme.github.io/_posts/2016-08-06-setting-up-automated-ssl-for-rails-app-with-lets-encrypt.md

 {% endhighlight %}

 We need to reload nginx server after we obtain the certificate.
-I assume you have the task like `nginx:reload` or something similar for another http server like apache.
+I assume you have the task like `nginx:reload` or something similar for another HTTP server like Apache.

 # Create rake task for certificate renewal process